Colorado Highways: Routes 334 to 366

 Location: Southern Front Range > Arkansas

-Valley Counties: Las Animas, Otero Milepost Guide:
+Valley Counties: Las Animas, Otero Scenic & Historic Byways: Santa Fe Trail Milepost Guide:

 Annual Average Daily Traffic (2008):

 Guide: George Gallis in an e-mail mentioned to me one time he drove US 350 from La Junta to Trinidad on a Sunday evening.
 He saw three cars the whole way, and there was hardly ever a light in any direction.
 US 350 is one of the very few US highways that are entirely within one state.
 In fact, AASHTO recommends that US highways confined to one state be decommissioned.
 Despite being an angled highway, CDOT signs US 350 as east/west.
-History: Also, each end has undergone numerous changes over the years: In Trinidad, from the 1920s US 350 came into town southwest
+I guess that way it matches the directions of its parent US 50, but it strikes more as a north-south route.
+If you were in Trinidad would you say you're "going east to La Junta"?
+Photo Gallery:

 via Main St. and ended in the center of town at the US 85 intersection